LewisDyer/StochasticGames/timelog.md

 30/03/21 | 2 hours | Reviewed Overleaf comments, supervisor meeting + writing up minutes.
 31/03/21 | 3 hours | Collecting more Liar's Dice data, noticed an issue with my current approach... will consider further tomorrow
 01/04/21 | 5 hours | Realised issues with optimising Liar's Dice with POMDPs, collected more data and added table to dissertation, starting discussion of data too.
+02/04/21 | 7 hours | Received feedback on draft so far, made revisions and collected more data - the content of case study 2 should be done now